MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Dear **[First Name]**,

 On **[Date]**, our organization is launching a global employee survey, the **[Name]** Survey.
 This is a valuable opportunity for everyone to provide open, honest, and confidential feedback about what it’s like to work at **[Company Name]**.
-Together, we'll take consistent and deliberate action to create positive change based on your input.

 At **[Company Name]**, we strive to meet ambitious targets that help us stand out in the marketplace and distinguish us as an exemplary employer.
 To achieve these objectives, we focus on innovation and operational efficiency **[adjust based on company focus areas]** and create an environment where our people find success and exhibit elevated levels of engagement.
-Research shows that engaged employees are absorbed in and enthusiastic about their work, find a greater sense of meaning in what they do, and expend extra effort toward their performance.
-Positive behaviors make a difference to our business.
+Research shows that engaged employees are absorbed in and enthusiastic about their work.
+Engaged employees find a greater sense of meaning in what they do and work harder because of it.

 **[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
 Viva Glint believes that high quality, frequent, and insightful conversations about your happiness at work is paramount to the success of any organization.
-Watch for a survey invitation and additional details in the days ahead.
+Watch for a survey invitation and more details in the days ahead.

 I’m eager to hear what you have to say and committed to acting on your feedback.